Why make even murder of a Dalit girl into a national Tamasha

 Comically, a large section of media had, meanwhile, set up their own SITs and carried out parallel investigation.
 Hordes of journalists were seen chasing the girl's family members and interrogating them to elicit headline-grabbing responses.
 No wonder, the family members have been changing statements every hour.
 It was so funny to hear the reporters giving breaking news, leads and source-information to give credence to their ridiculous claims.
 Fortunately, journalists are not legally authorized to prosecute suspects, submit charge sheet in the courts and summon, search and interrogate suspects.
 What they need to do is to assist the investigative agencies with whatever information they have and not to jump around like juveniles with unverifiable soundbites.

 Leaders from the Congress, SP, BSP, AAP, CPM etc. went a step further.
 Rahul Gandhi clumsily fell on the ground, others violated section 144, broke barricades, sat on dharna and gave aggressive speeches.
 At the time of meeting parents, they made sure they wore long faces, shed occasional tears, expressed solidarity, coached them what to speak to investigators and doled them money.
 They also sought immediate resignation of U.P.
-Chief minister Yogi Aditya Nath for total collapse of law and order in the state.
+Chief Minister Yogi Aditya Nath for total collapse of law and order in the state.
 Bhim Singh, the new face of Dalit violence, joined the chorus to consolidate his Dalit electoral base by making incendiary speeches.
 Wish, when the girl was alive, they had taken care of her education, health, employment and poverty.

 Yogi was not the one to take his criticism lying low.
 He insisted that the protests were a part of a national and International conspiracy to engineer caste war in the state to boost the electoral prospects of parties that were losing ground in the state.
 Police later filed several FIRs and made a few arrests to prove his claim.